JosefGst/.dotfiles/README.md

-# dotfiles
+# Dotfiles
-Manage A collection of configuration files and aliases mostly for ROS using stow.
+Manage my personal collection of configuration files and aliases mostly for ROS using stow.

 ## Dependencies
 Some ROS related alias have dependency with: